PierreLorenzi/HyperCardPreview/StackFormat.md

 0x44 | UInt32 | Hash of the password (cf the procedures about the password).
 If zero, there is no password.
 0x48 | UInt16 | User Level (1 ...
 5) of the stack.
 If zero, it is `5`
 0x4A | UInt16 | *Alignment bytes, =0*
-0x4C | UInt16 | Protection flags, Bit 10: Can't Peek, Bit 11: Can't Abort, Bit 13: Private Access, Bit 14: Can't Delete, Bit 15: Can't Modify.
+0x4C | UInt16 | Protection flags, Bit 10: can't peek, Bit 11: can't abort, Bit 13: private access, Bit 14: can't delete, Bit 15: can't modify.
 0x4E | UInt16 | *Alignment bytes, =0*
 0x50 | *16 bytes* | *=0*
 0x60 | Version | HyperCard version at stack creation.
 If zero, it is unknown.